|

 Wisconsin’s

 Lt.
-Gov. Warren P. Knowles meeting with COL Donald P. Radde
+Gov. Warren P. Knowles meeting with Col. Donald P. Radde

 (Chief of Staff, 32D Inf.
-Div.) and MG Herbert A. Smith
+Div.) and Maj.
+Gen. Herbert A. Smith

 (Commanding General, 32D Inf.
 Div.) during his visit to Fort